BerkeleyEEE/berkeleyeee.github.io/index.md

 #### Tentatively, the ERE seminar will be hybrid this year.
 The current plan is to have pizza and heavily encourage in-person attendence.
 The online component is meant for those who are feeling sick or otherwise would not be able to attend the seminar in person.
-This may be updated to in-person only, check back here for the latest updates.
+This may be updated to in-person only; check back here for the latest updates.
 ERE student work-in-progress presentations begin at 12:10PM and conlude at 1:00PM.
 Practice job talks begin at 11:40AM or 12:10PM, and last for 80 minutes.

 The presentation schedule, location, and zoom link will be updated below.